-Sign, off-premise.
-Any advertising sign which advertises goods, products, or services not necessarily sold on the premises on which the sign is located.
+Sign, off-premise means any advertising sign which advertises goods, products, or services not necessarily sold on the premises on which the sign is located.

-Sign, on-premises.
-Any sign identifying or advertising a business, person, activity, foods, products or services located on the same premises as the sign.
+Sign, on-premises means any sign identifying or advertising a business, person, activity, foods, products or services located on the same premises as the sign.